-While digging my way out of a foot of snow last Friday, I couldn’t help but think of the folks in the Northeastern US who were the next to be be pummeled by Winter storm Nemo…except to tune of 30+ inches of accumulation in some areas.
-Harkening back to several notable electrical and tropical storms last year that caused the temporary (and in some cases, prolonged) unavailability of many popular and important websites, I began to wonder if this historic snow storm could cause similar complications for datacenters and managed hosting providers that are still recuperating from such weather-related complications in 2012.
+While digging my way out of a foot of snow last Friday, I couldn’t help but think of the folks in the Northeastern US who were the next to be pummeled by Winter storm Nemo…except to the tune of 30+ inches of accumulation in some areas.
+Harkening back to several notable electrical and tropical storms last year that caused the temporary (and in some cases, prolonged) unavailability of many popular and important websites, I began to wonder if this historic snowstorm could cause similar complications for datacenters and managed hosting providers that are still recuperating from such weather-related complications in 2012.

 While weather remains an unpredictable variable that is not often among primary considerations when choosing where to host your data, major downtime and its ensuing consequences (lost revenue, security concerns, etc.) such as those experienced by Netflix, Instagram and Pinterest (along with many popular websites who had never experienced a significant outage prior to these storms) in 2012, can be avoided by doing so.
 Specifically, considering these three simple items prior to choosing a host can prove the difference between nervously monitoring weather reports and having the peace of mind to take care of business as usual when a storm is approaching the location in which your data is hosted:

 1. Will my data be stored at a location at high risk for potential natural disaster and/or extreme weather events?

 Liquid Web has gone to great lengths to ensure that its data centers are built in Disaster Neutral areas.
 These hubs currently include Michigan datacenters and Arizona datacenters in the United States.
 This type of strategic positioning provides a strong foundation and, as the company continues to expand, locating as far as possible from areas susceptible to natural disasters will always remain a key initiative.

 2. Does my potential host have the ability to store my data in two different geographic locations?